Zika virus: sample testing advice

-Submit samples with the RIPL request form, as explained below.
-Inappropriate samples (for example, EDTA plasma taken more than 7 days after symptom onset, or urine samples taken more than 21 days after symptom onset) and those submitted with inadequately completed forms will be stored without testing.
+Submit serum sample (and urine if indicated) with the appropriate request form, as shown in the algorithm below.
+Inappropriate samples (for example, EDTA plasma in addition to serum, or urine samples taken more than 21 days after symptom onset) and those submitted with inadequately completed forms will be stored without testing.
 A sample handling and storage fee is charged in such cases (see charges).

-- Zika virus infection should also be considered in any non-traveller whose sexual partner has travelled within the last 8 weeks from a country with active Zika virus transmission, particularly if this partner is male
+- Zika virus infection should also be considered in any non-traveller whose sexual partner has travelled within the last 8 weeks from a country at high or moderate risk of Zika virus transmission, particularly if this partner is male

-- rash or at least two other symptoms suggestive of Zika virus infection that began whilst in a country with active Zika virus transmission or within 2 weeks of leaving.
-Note that symptoms such as coryza, cough and/or sore throat suggest upper respiratory tract infection and not Zika virus infection
+- rash or at least two other symptoms suggestive of Zika virus infection that began whilst in a country with high or moderate risk of Zika virus transmission or within 2 weeks of leaving

 - an acute serum sample should be obtained and submitted promptly.
 However, a follow-up sample may be required subsequently; see Interpretation of Zika virus test results